shovoalways/systematics/README.md

 # systematics
 I created a PSD to HTML Tutorial serials.
+This series is completed and the code is ready for anyone who want to learn PSD to HTML too.
 Here is the source code

 🍕🍕🌮🌮 Tutorial Link
 =================